 Will I be in therapy forever?

 Are you ready to replace self-loathing with self-affirmation?
-Contact me today for a free phone consultation by completing my online form or calling me at 860-920-7070.
-I’m happy to answer any questions you have about my depression treatment practice in West Hartford, CT.
+Contact me today, and I’m happy to answer any questions you have about my depression treatment practice in Simsbury, CT, and online.

 Sadness is a natural part of life.
 It’s not the most welcomed emotion, but it is a normal response to upsetting situations.
 Circumstances, sickness, and even stress can cause us to feel sad.
 Have you felt the weight of sadness at a loved one’s funeral?
 What about a...